BattlesnakeOfficial/docs/docs/guides/tips/hosting-suggestions.md

   * Efficient horizontal scaling, allowing your snake to use more resources.
   * Can pull your code directly from Github and auto-deploy from a branch without needing to setup any special deploy tools.
 * **Gotchas**
-  * Free tier runs just short of 21 days per month, _not quite enough_ hours to run for an entire [League Event](guides/playing/leagues.md).
+  * Free tier runs just short of 21 days per month.
 Luckily, the developer plan removes this limitation.
   * Only located in US-West for now, perfect for Battlesnake but may affect local development.
 * **You should probably use Railway if...**
   * You want full control over your local development environment.